 So then, how should the church view excellence?

 Certainly, excellence is not something to fear, that if we go too far with excellence we will wind up with excess, being unauthentic, or worse, sin.
 When God commanded Moses to make a bronze serpent shaped staff (Numbers 21) God did not warn Moses, “be careful that your craftsmen do not make it too excellent!”
-By the logic of some in the Church today God would warn that an excellent serpent-staff might cause some to worship it.
-The serpent-staff would be a distraction.
+By the logic of some in the church today God would warn that an excellent serpent-staff might cause some to worship it.
+The serpent-staff might turn into a distraction.
 Or an excellent serpent-staff would be inauthentic.
 No, in fact Moses’ serpent-staff was a type of Christ’s work for us in salvation.
 It was designed and made with excellence.
 The staff was an icon pointing toward God’s provision.
 Why do we believe only poorly crafted icons glorify our Creator?

 I fear that if J.S.
 Bach or Handel were alive today some in the Church would accuse them of excess or lacking authenticity because their compositions were too polished, despite the fact that they created their works with excellence to honor God alone from the fruit of their labor.

-The original version of this article was published June 13, 2014.
 Title photo attribution – Theiry Draus